willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

     * Restart your PC and try again.
     * If Windows Mixed Reality installs correctly, reinstall the latest updates under **Settings > Windows Update > Check for Updates** and see if Windows Mixed Reality continues to work.
 If it does not install correctly, reinstall the latest updates and contact Windows Support.

-### "Something went wrong, and we couldn't start Windows Mixed Reality."
+### "Something went wrong, and we couldn't start Windows Mixed Reality"
 * Unplug both cables of your headset from the PC.
 * Restart the PC.
 * Go **Settings > Update & security > Windows Update** and make sure Windows Update is turned on.
 Then, download and install any updates that are waiting to be installed.